Paper 2: Rethinking Kinship and Relatedness in Practice (2024)

 Consider:

 *What types of kin and relatedness seemed most important to your interlocutor?
 Why?
 Would you say that they emphasized a form of unilinear descent or bilateral (cognatic) descent?
-How did ethnicity/race or gender relations seem to figure into their experience of relatedness?
+How did class, ethnicity/race or gender relations seem to figure into their experience of relatedness?
 How did your interlocutor talk about affines or other non-genetic relatives?

 *What seemed new or surprised you about the process? unexpected complexities?
 What alternatives might there be to understanding or diagramming kinship?
 What might this demonstrate about the nature of relatedness or personhood and efforts to understand such relationships?